joemanlove/AppliedFiniteMathematics/README.md

 # AppliedFiniteMathematics
+This is the Fourth Edition of Applied Finite Mathematics, originally authored by Rupinder Sekhon, revised to the third edition by Roberta Bloom, and most recently revised by Joe Manlove.

+This work is currently in testing.
+Significant errors may exist.
+If you're using this text please raise issues for errors.

 This is a LaTeX port and update to Applied Finite Mathematics 3rd edition, 2016, Roberta Bloom and Rupinder Sekhon, which is licensed under CC-BY-4.0.

-This is a work currently in progress.
-Significant errors or deviations from the original are likely the result of utilization of ChatGPT to convert from MS Word to Latex.